Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Algorithms

-This leads to \Cref{alg:ptna\"ive-alg}, which repeatedly refines the initial partition by using its own blocks or unions of them as splitters.
-When no more splitters exist, the partition is stable~\cite{DBLP:journals/siamcomp/PaigeT87}.
-The resulting stable partition is equivalent to the full backward bisimulation of the initial partition~$P_0$~\cite{DBLP:journals/iandc/KanellakisS90}.\footnote{Kanellakis and Smolka refer to this as \emph{observational equivalence} or \emph{strong equivalence.}}
+This leads to Algorithm~\ref{alg:ptnaive-alg}, which repeatedly refines the initial partition by using its own blocks or unions of them as splitters. } When no more splitters exist, the partition is stable~\cite{DBLP:journals/siamcomp/PaigeT87} and equivalent to the full backward bisimulation of the initial partition~$P_0$~\cite{DBLP:journals/iandc/KanellakisS90}. \extended{\footnote{Kanellakis and Smolka refer to this as \emph{observational equivalence} or \emph{strong equivalence.}}}